THE REDOX POTENTIAL (ORP) IN AQUARIUMS & PONDS;

 By Carl Strohmeyer

-As well, even the average aquarist should consider this water parameter when all other parameters check out, yet fish continue to be susceptible to disease this may be an important parameter to consider as growing research in human disease resistance, and even plant growth also shows.
+As well, even the average aquarist should consider this water parameter when all other parameters check out, yet fish continue to be susceptible to disease.
+This may be an important parameter to consider as growing research in human disease resistance, and even plant growth also continues to show as research progresses.

 However some in the aquarium keeping community still seem to be in the dark as per this growing documented research.